HomeError Correction

 Calculations performed on QPUs can be erroneous…

-What is Fault-Tolerant Quantum Computing ?
+This is Fault-Tolerant Quantum Computing (FTQC)

 Detect and correct errors during calculation.